ShaidaMuhammad/Mukhtasir-Khail-Net/README.md

-Here's an enhanced and more comprehensive `README.md` file for your project:

 # Activity Recognition Model

 This project is for training a deep learning model to recognize different activities using time series data.
 The project uses a dataset containing sensor data for different activities and applies a deep learning model to classify the activities.